 Which License to Choose for a Work?

 Many boilerplate licenses are available to apply to your work.
 Which license is appropriate depends on several factors, including existing licenses in place and the type of work, but also your personal considerations.
 We strongly recommend to apply a free/open license to your work, which means that the work “can be freely studied, applied, copied and/or modified, by anyone, for any purpose” (Möller et al. 2015).
 Importantly, this also means that others do not need to ask or notify the author and that they can use it for commercial purposes.
 By the choice of license, authors can, however, demand that they are credited, that the original license is indicated, that modifications are indicated, that derivative works are only shared under the same license, and that no further restrictions are imposed on the work.
-Software licenses may additionally require to make the source code available to everybody the software is shared with.
+Software licenses may additionally require to make the source code available to everybody the software is shared with and often require to display the full text of the license upon usage.
 Because there are many free/open licenses available, the licenses discussed here only represent a recommended subset.

 If you would like to choose a license not listed here, it should be appropriate for the type of work in question and be compatible with the dominant copyleft license in the respective community (see also Note 3).
 For software that’s almost universally the GPLv3 and for writing, image, audio, and video that’s mostly the CC BY-SA 4.0.
 For data, no dominant copyleft license has emerged yet, so any of ODbL 1.0, CDLA Sharing 1.0, and CC BY-SA 4.0 are acceptable.